udono/account/doc/usage/view.rst

 .. tip::

-    Account moves that are created by, or relate to, other documents or items on you Tryton system can also often be found from those documents or items.
+    Account moves that are created by, or relate to, other documents or items on your Tryton system can also often be found from those documents or items.

 .. _journal entries: https://en.wikipedia.org/wiki/Journal_entry